Business Office Administration Graduate Finds New Path at Florida Career College in Tampa

 Once out, it took him just a couple of months to find a job as a delivery driver for a furniture company.
 But, once he was given the chance to prove himself, he quickly rose through the ranks to account manager.

-With a desire to continue to move up within the company while also learning the ins and outs of running his own business, Wayne decided to further his education by enrolling in the Business Office Administration diploma program at Florida Career College (FCC) in Tampa.
+With a desire to continue to move up within the company while also learning the ins and outs of running his own business, Wayne decided to further his education by enrolling in the Business Office Administration Program at Florida Career College (FCC) in Tampa.

 Now a recent graduate of the program, Wayne is looking forward to starting his new position as sales manager at his current place of employment.
 He also has plans in the works to start a series of new businesses ventures that will offer both employment and hope to people like him – former prisoners looking for work, training and mentorship that’ll offer them a second chance at life.